marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 you will see that the result is random each time.

-We can, of course, give different arguments to :math:`\verb+randint+` to simulate lots of different 'dice'
+We can, of course, give different arguments to :math:`\verb+randint+` to simulate lots of different 'dice'.

 .. code:: python